RobertRapacki/python_scripts/NS Record Check/README.md

 # NS Record Check

-This python script queries the specified DNS server(s) for text records that contain 'v=spf1' for a given domain.
+This python script queries the specified DNS server(s) for all NS records for a given domain.

 ### Requirements:
 This script requires the following: